-§10.303.
-Market Analysis Rules and Guidelines.
+§11.303 Market Analysis Rules and Guidelines

 (a) General Provision.
 A Market Analysis prepared for the Department must evaluate the need for decent, safe, and sanitary housing at rental rates or sales prices that eligible tenants can afford.
 The analysis must determine the feasibility of the subject Property rental rates or sales price and state conclusions as to the impact of the Property with respect to the determined housing needs.
-The Market Analysis must include a statement that the report preparer has read and understood the requirements of this section.